 Byzantine times

-After Constantinople was made the capital of the Byzantine Empire, Thessaloniki would progressively turn into the second largest city of the whole Empire.
-The population started to increase and trade was the main occupation of its residents.
-Unfortunately, a severe earthquake in 620 AD damaged the Roman market and many buildings.
-However, the city managed to recover in the decades to come.
-In the seventh century, the Slavs tried to occupy Thessaloniki but they failed.
-To prevent such an attack again, the Byzantines tried another strategy: the Byzantine Emperor Michael III sent the brothers Cyril and Methodius, who were born in Thessaloniki and later were declared saints of the Greek Orthodox Church, to teach the Slavs the Christian religion.
+After Constantinople was made the capital of the Byzantine Empire, Thessaloniki soon became the second-largest city of the whole Empire in terms of both size and wealth.
+In the seventh century, the Slavs repeatedly attempted to occupy it but they failed.
+To prevent such an attack from occurring again, the Byzantines tried another strategy: the Byzantine Emperor Michael III sent the brothers Cyril and Methodius, who had been born in Thessaloniki and were later declared saints of the Greek Orthodox Church, to convert the Slavs to the Christian religion.
+To do this, the two brothers developed the so-called Old Church Slavonic, the first Slavic literary language.

 Ottoman occupation

-The Byzantine Emperors of the early 15th century were unable to protect the city from the Ottoman Empire and sold it to the Venetians.
-However, the Ottomans managed to siege Thessaloniki in 1430.
-They reformed the Castle and built many mosques and baths, some of which survive till today.
-Although the city suffered five centuries of Turkish occupation, its development didn't stop and people would take advantage of the Ottoman reforms.
-The population continued to increase and was consisted of Greek Orthodox people, Muslims, and Jews.
+As the Byzantine Emperors of the early 15th century were unable to protect the city from the Ottomans, they ceded it to the Venetians.
+However, in 1430, the Turks managed to seize Thessaloniki.
+In the years that followed, they reinforced the Castle and built many mosques and baths, some of which have survived to this day.
+Throughout the five centuries of Turkish occupation, its development didn't stop and Thessaloniki maintained, along with Smyrna, its status as the Ottoman Empire’s most important trading hub.

 Liberation